BDC Hamburger Icon

 FYIDid you know

 Include video when creating content for college students.
-Eighty-six percent of businesses say it’s an important tool in their marketing strategy, according to Wyzowl.
+About 80 percent of internet users say videos influence their purchasing decisions.

 • Don’t underestimate the power of word of mouth.
 Finding popular influencers on campus can be marketing gold that won’t break the bank.
 Consider partnering with a campus influencer to become an affiliate by promoting your product or service to all of their followers.
 Providing a discount code or offering free samples can be an excellent way to introduce your brand and gain loyal customers.